 Downloading and signing up for these peer-to-peer payment apps are free.
 But, depending on the company, each has their own policy on which types of transfers are free, and which types of transfers will be charged.
-Please see the comparison table below: Company policies are subject to change and should be confirmed directly with the provider.
-Company Transfer to/from Bank Account Transfer to/from Debit Card Transfer to/from Credit Card Keeping Funds in App Account Venmo Free Free Charges 3% per Transaction Free Square Cash N/A Free Charges 3% per Transaction N/A PayPal Free Charges 30¢ + 2.9% per Transaction Charges 30¢ + 2.9% per Transaction Free
+Please see the description and/or comparison table below for fee information about peer-to-peer payment apps.
+Additionally, please note that company policies are subject to change and should be confirmed directly with the provider.

 All the apps keep track of the transfers or requests that you or your friends make and acts as a confirmation or receipt of the transaction.

 Typical examples of how students at Georgetown use these peer-to-peer payment apps include: